 Two MCU serial protocols are supported:

-Click an attribute’s On/Off button to On to open the attribute definition editor.
+Click an attribute’s On/Off toggle switch to turn it On and open the attribute’s definition editor.
 Depending on the Operation Mode you select for your GPIO pin (Input vs. Output), different options will appear:

-If you turn an attribute Off, you lose its current definition.
-Once you’ve defined an attribute, simply click the name of the attribute to open/close the editor and retain your definition.
-You can save your work at any time by clicking the Save button in the upper-right of the window.
+If you turn an attribute Off, you will lose its current definition.
+To retain your attribute definition but close that attribute’s editor, click the name of the attribute shown in orange at the top-left of the editor.
+Save your work at any time by clicking the Save button in the upper-right of the window.

 Complete the fields using the information in the table below: